-Was Forced to Promise That He

-Would Not Again Return
+Was Forced to Promise That He Would Not Again Return to Work.

-to Work.

 Pittsburg, Aug.
-18 .- The steel managers made another gain over the strikers today when two more aills at the Painter plant were put in motion, making the total number in operation four.

-They claim that several of their old

-men have broken from the strikers and

-returned to their places.
-C. L. Harper, manager of the property, said that

-he now had 200 men at work and that

-men.
-He says that within a month

-the mill will be running to its full capacity.
-The strikers still assert that the

-property is helpless and that the work

-being done in it is not hurting their

-cause.
-The steel mill at Monessen was

-not started this morning, but the steel

-managers say it will be running before
+18 .- The steel managers made another gain over the strikers today when two more wills at the Painter plant were put in motion, making the total number in operation four.
+They claim that several of their old men have broken from the strikers and returned to their places.
+C. L. Harper, manager of the property, said that he now had 200 men at work and that of the number about fifty were skilled men.
+He says that within a month the mill will be running to its full capacity.
+The strikers still assert that the property is helpless and that the work being done in it is not hurting their cause.
+The steel mill at Monessen was not started this morning, but the steel managers say it will be running before night.

-night.
 The fires have been started and every preparation made for actual operations.
-There was some excitement among the strikers when they learned that a party of strike breakers had been spirited into the property.
-They have increased their vigilance to
+There was some exciteoperations.
+There was some excite-ment among the strikers when they learned that a party of strike breakers had been spirited into the property.
+They have increased their vigilance to prevent another surprise.
+They say that the managers have not secured men enough to properly start the mill and that they are still in control of the situation.
 A non-union worker employed in the

-MISS MABELLE SNOW IS QUEEN.